AdhocMan/gtest_mpi/README.md

   // Intialize google test
   ::testing::InitGoogleTest(&argc, argv);

-  // Add a test envirnment, which will initialize a test communicator
+  // Add a test environment, which will initialize a test communicator
   // (a duplicate of MPI_COMM_WORLD)
   ::testing::AddGlobalTestEnvironment(new gtest_mpi::MPITestEnvironment());